Last fact-checked: 20 March 2020

 Dental Departures can help you find a dentist with these services so please don’t hesitate to get in touch.

-In common with most Mexican towns and cities, there is the ubiquitous plaza – a beautiful verdant space with palm trees, flowers and a pavilion – and the perfect place to unwind and people-watch.
+In common with most Mexican towns and cities, there is the ubiquitous plaza – a beautiful verdant space with palm trees, flowers and a pavilion – the perfect place to unwind and people-watch.
 About a block away from the lake is the Lake Chapala Society, set among large botanical gardens and offering all sorts of activities from scrabble tournaments to arts and crafts classes.

-(Image by: Gary J Wood)
+(Image by Gary J Wood)

-Guadalajara International Airport is around 30 minutes drive away, and receives regular international flights from across North America and the rest of the world.
+Guadalajara International Airport is around 30 minutes' drive away and receives regular international flights from across North America and the rest of the world.

-Approximate distances and driving times are as follows:
+Approximate distances and driving times: